MainulDip/AndroidDevStudy/README.md

 ## Overview
 This is a personalized study repo to jump-start Android app development using Kotlin, Android API and or some Java

+### Guides on Readme:
+Android Traditional: Start with 100
+Android JetPack Compose: See the JetPack Compose Directory

 ### Android DataStore (jetpack exclusive)
 Jetpack DataStore is a data storage option using key-value pairs (Preferences DataStore) or typed objects with protocol buffers.
 It uses coroutines and Flows to store data asynchronously, consistently, and transactionally.